How to Enjoy Your Money

 1) A great place to live

-If you add up all of the hours, you’ll find that you spend more time in your home than any other physical location on earth.
+Most of us spend more time at home than any other place.
 And while it’s certainly possible to have a fulfilled life in a modest home, many people find that upgrading their living quarters brings a lot of peace and enjoyment.

 2) Healthy lifestyle

-This is a good place to talk about restaurants, too.
-Eating out is perhaps the most popular way that people enjoy their money (Laura and I certainly do this a lot).
-But it’s worth asking yourself this: Am I getting good, fresh, wholesome food at the restaurants that I frequent, or am I simply loading up on McCalories?
-Because spending money on food that isn’t good for you probably isn’t the wisest idea.
+While we’re on the subject, let’s talk about restaurants.
+Eating out is perhaps the most popular way people enjoy their money today.
+But it’s worth asking yourself this: Am I getting good, fresh, wholesome food at the restaurants I frequent?
+Or am I simply loading up on McCalories?
+Because spending money on food that isn’t good for you probably isn’t a wise habit.

 3) Worthwhile entertainment

-The entire entertainment industry is built on the abundance of discretionary income in the developed world.
-This includes television, movies, video games, magazines, books and pretty much anything else you might do to pass the time.
 One of the great blessings of our modern world is that we have more time available for entertainment than previous generations did.
-Entertainment can be a great way to enjoy your money and spend time with your family, as long as that entertainment is worthwhile.
+Entertainment can be a great way to enjoy your money and spend time with your family.
+But it’s only a good investment if that entertainment is worthwhile.

 4) Making memories

-The way you do this is going to depend a lot on the kind of things you enjoy.
-I’m a big proponent of travel, and Laura and I enjoy saving up for adventurous vacations every year.
-We also both cherish memories of family trips that we took when we were kids.
-But if travel isn’t your thing, or if it’s a little too expensive for right now, you can find ways to create memories that your people will enjoy.
-Going to professional sports event, concerts or amusement parks can be really special occasions for your family.
-However you chose to do this, you’ll probably find that memories are much more valuable than the money you spent in making them.
+The way you do this will depend a lot on the kind of things you enjoy.
+I’m a big proponent of travel (maybe because I’ve spent 15 years as an editor of travel magazines).
+But if travel isn’t your thing, or if it’s a little too expensive for right now, look for other ways to create memories.
+Going to sports events, concerts or amusement parks can be really special occasions for your family.
+You’ll find that those memories are much more valuable than the money you spent in making them.

 5) Blessing others